allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 :heavy_exclamation_mark: TODO: Add an action to be taken for the level III infraction

-Class member(s) are encouraged to report any infractions in order to ensure a safe, inclusive and collegial environment.
+Class member(s) are encouraged to report any infractions in order to ensure a safe, inclusive and collegiate environment.

 Class member(s) may appeal any infraction to the instructor of the class.
 Any decision made by the instructor for the given infraction(s) will be final.